confluentinc/vscode/README.md

 [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with one of the above Linux .vsix files.

-> The Confluent VS Code extension is available for Early Access, and some Confluent features may not
+> The Confluent extension for VS Code is available for Early Access, and some Confluent features may not
 > be available.
 Consider installing the
 > [Confluent CLI](https://docs.confluent.io/confluent-cli/current/overview.html) to access all
 > features of Confluent Cloud.